robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

   f.
 Transplant node to be deleted with $y$.
   g.
 Set the color of y to originalColor.
 5. If originalColor is black, call the delete fixup procedure.
+### Delete Fixup Algorithm
+This algorithm is called when a black node is deleted, because that violates the black depth property of the red black tree.

 ## Node
 ```